mpatrajs/PublicWeatherApp/README.md

 # PublicWeatherApp
 PublicWeatherApp is a weather application built using ASP.NET Core for the backend and React for the frontend.
 It allows users to view weather data for different cities and countries.

-For the DB was used Azure SQL Server and SQL database
+For the DB, Azure SQL Server and SQL database

 ![image](https://github.com/mpatrajs/PublicWeatherApp/assets/27422927/7c1f8e66-59dd-4b6f-a081-7c7b0022f771)
 ![image](https://github.com/mpatrajs/PublicWeatherApp/assets/27422927/522984e6-0a2d-4d9c-a8e1-c6ba468b0c56)